 Eric Ramos, 19, San Antonio

 “I’m paying the light bill,” Ramos says.
-“I pay half the hire bill; a few grocery payments.
-I must deliver cash to my mom due to the fact she wishes it.
+“I pay half the hire bill, a few grocery payments.
+I must deliver cash to my mom because she wishes for it.
 I need to pay for my automobile.”

 He plans to get a certificate in facts technology and find a better-paying tech help process, then preserves running and going to high school until he has an accomplice’s degree in cybersecurity.

-“I need greater due to the fact I’ve lived thru it: I recognize what it is want to be homeless and now not have any cash in any respect and nothing to devour for about two days.”
+“I need greater due to the fact I’ve lived thru it: I recognize what it is to want to be homeless and now not have any cash in any respect and nothing to devour for about two days.”

-He additionally desires to satisfy his circle of relatives’ hopes for him.
+He additionally desires to satisfy his circle of relatives hopes for him.

 “The pressure’s on me,” he says.
 “They suppose I’m going to be the one who makes it out.”